Study PMBOK 8 sustainability tradeoffs for PMP 2026: procurement, cost, schedule, stakeholder impact, and lifecycle value.

 Explanation: B is best because it judges the decision through longer-term value and stakeholder effect rather than only the immediate budget line.
 A and D both keep the frame too narrow.
 C postpones a project decision that clearly requires sustainability judgment now.

-After this section, move to the exam-pattern page so you can recognize when sustainability is quietly shaping the strongest choice.
-When your practice misses come from defending the cheapest present option, use the free PMP 2026 practice preview on web and review what longer-term impact the stronger answer protected.
+After this section, move to sustainability traps and PMP 2026 Question Patterns.
+When you need timed repetition, use the PMP 2026 practice page on external practice and review what longer-term impact the stronger answer protected.